Skip to content

 This function assumes that your command line command will return

-an output that is parsable using `pandas.read_csv` and StringIO.
+an output that is parsable using the relevant engine and StringIO.

 Args: